Mike5801/AdminDashboard/README.md

 # MERN AdminDashboard

 A deployed admin dashboard web application created with the MERN stack.
-It features visualization of metrics that come from mongoDB by month and date, client and server pagination, responsiveness, and light/dark mode.
+It features visualization of metrics that come from mongoDB by month and date, client and server pagination, responsive, and light/dark mode.

 The app includes of 10 modules to visualize information about fictional products and users, and its statistics.